Aneutronic fusion: History

 In 2016, a team at the Shanghai Chinese Academy of Sciences produced a laser pulse of 5.3 petawatts with the Superintense Ultrafast Laser Facility (SULF) and expected to reach 10 petawatts with the same equipment.

-In 2021, TAE Technologies field-Reversed Configuration announced that its Norman device was regularly producing a stable plasma at temperatures over 50 million degrees.
+In 2021, TAE Technologies field-reversed configuration announced that its Norman device was regularly producing a stable plasma at temperatures over 50 million degrees.

 In 2021, a Russian team reported experimental results in a miniature device with electrodynamic (oscillatory) plasma confinement.
 It used a ~1–2 J nanosecond vacuum discharge with a virtual cathode.
-Its field accelerates ions to ~100–300 keV under oscillating ions' collisions. α particles of about 5×10^4/4π (~10 α particles/ns) were obtained within a total of 4 μs of the voltage applications.
+Its field accelerates boron ions and protons to ~ 100–300 keV under oscillating ions' collisions. α-particles of about 5×10^4/4π (~ 10 α-particles/ns) were obtained during the 4 μs of applied voltage.

-HB11 Energy is an Australian spin-off company created in September 2019.
-HB11 holds the patents of UNSW's theoretical physicist Heinrich Hora.
-Its device uses two petawatt-class, chirped pulse lasers to drive low-temperature proton-boron fusion using an "in-target" approach.
-One laser drives hydrogen atoms via target normal sheath acceleration towards a boron plasma confined by a kilotesla magnetic field powered by the other laser.
-The resulting He+ ions are converted to electricity without a thermal conversion step with its associated thermal losses.
-The pico-second laser produces an avalanche reaction that offers a billion time increased fusion yield improvement compared to other ICF systems.
-In 2022, they claimed to be the first commercial company to demonstrate fusion.
-It demonstrated fusion, yielding an alpha particle flux of 1010/sr, one order of magnitude higher than its earlier results, but still 4 orders of magnitude away from net energy gain.